 The key-words for Topic 2 suggested that students were complaining about learning outcomes but the sample reviews provided much needed context.
 What became clear was that students associated teaching with learning.
 Some consistent subjects appeared in students’ descriptions of the numerous ways their instructors “couldn’t teach”:

-concern over how lack of learning current and future grades
+concern over how lack of learning affects current and future grades

-busy work, book dependent; teacher-centered instruction (Raufelder et at.
+busy work, book dependent; teacher-centered instruction (cf. Raufelder et at.
 2016)

 The key-words test and quiz also appeared in only one other topic, Topic 7.
-This and the other key-words each topic suggested that when students were preoccupied with evaluation, they associated it with the issues covered in these topics.
+This and the other key-words associated with each topic suggested that when students were preoccupied with evaluation, they associated it with the issues covered in these two topics.

 Topic 9 – Lack of Expertise (CS: 0.498; 7.9% of reviews)

-The key words for Topic 9 were more general than for topics above but seemed to suggest a lack of expertise in teaching.
+The key words for Topic 9 were more general than for the topics described above, but seemed to suggest a lack of expertise in teaching.
 The sample reviews revealed two general but consistent complaints

 disorganized course or instructor